AUTHORS

 Nathan Grayson

-A journalist and reporter for The Washington Post, Grayson focuses on video game culture.
-He was previously a staff writer for Kotaku, and his work has been featured in PC Gamer, IGN, and Rock, Paper, Shotgun.
+Journalist and reporter at Aftermath, Nathan Grayson covers video game culture.
+He was previously a staff writer for The Washington Post and Kotaku, and his work has also appeared in PC Gamer, IGN, and Rock, Paper, Shotgun.

 Nick Greene

-A contributing writer for Slate, Greene covers sports and culture.
-His writing has been featured in Vice, The Village Voice, Chicago Magazine, and Men’s Health.
+Contributing writer at Slate, Nick Greene covers sports and culture.
+His work has also appeared in Vice, The Village Voice, Chicago magazine, and Men’s Health.

 Published: